-Changes in the measurement of an existing decommissioning, restoration and similar liability that result from changes in the estimated timing or amount of the outflow of resources embodying economic banefits or services potential required to aetile the obligation, or a change in the discource rate, is accounted for as follows:
+Changes in the measurement of an existing decommissioning, restoration and similar liability that result from changes in the estimated timing or amount of the outflow of resources embodying economic benefits or service potential required to settle the obligation, or a change in the discount rate, is accounted for as follows;

-- If the related asset is measured using the cost node.: The related asset is measured using the cost of the same does not access the carrying annount.
-If a document is the lability exceeds the carrying annound the same does not access in recognised internetiately in support or delot.
-The advanced state that the cost of the asset, the second cost of the cost of the cost of the lability exceeds the carrying annound the same three access is recognised internetiately in support or delot.
-The adjustment results in an addition the cost of an asset, the entity consider whether the is an indicator that the new carrying annound the same time access is recognised in the such an indicator, the entity labels the asset for impairment by satisfing is recoverable amount or incorpetable service amount, and account for any impairment loss, in accounting policy and - Idea, in accordance with the accounting policy on impairment?
-Ideases as described in accounting policy and .
-If the related asset is measured using the relatation model:
+- If the related asset is measured using the cost model:

+changes in the liability is added to, or deducted from, the cost of the related asset in the current period. : - the amount deducted from the cost of the asset does not exceed its carrying amount.
+If a decrease in the liability exceeds the carrying amount of the asset, the excess is recognised immediately in surplus or deficit. - if the adjustment results in an addition to the cost of an asset, the entity consider whether this is an indication that the new carrying amount of the asset may not be fully recoverable.
+If there is such an indication, the entity tests the asset for impairment by estimating its recoverable amount or recoverable service amount, and account for any impairment loss, in accordance with the accounting policy on impairment of assets as described in accounting policy and .

+If the related asset is measured using the revaluation model: